VictorAGuerra/SudokuValidation/README.md

 ## Aditional info

-All the application is written in C language and was passed as an activity for "Software Infrastructure" class in Computer Science graduation at CESAR School.
+All the application is written in C language and utilizes threads for the sudoku validation.
+It was passed as an activity for "Software Infrastructure" class in Computer Science graduation at CESAR School.